telecomcraft/homelabs/docs/labs/networks/general/exploring-subnets-broadcast-domains-and-bridges-in-proxmox.md

-Remember that this was also expected, because regardless of the subnet, broadcasts are being transmitted across the entire Layer 2 broadcast domain, which right now is the whole bridge.
+Remember that this was also expected, because regardless of the subnet, broadcasts are being transmitted across the entire Layer 2 broadcast domain, which right now is the entire bridge.

 So we see that bridges can isolate broadcast domains, but only when there is one subnet per bridge.
 But that essentially means having to restrict an entire switch to only one subnet, which is unrealistic in nearly any network with multiple subnets.
+In a physical network, this would require a switch for each subnet.

 As our final experiment, let's move `host2` and `host4` back to `vmbr1`, and change `host4`'s IPv4 address to `10.0.2.4/24`, so it's in the same subnet as